 In the past, a look of this quality might have only been deployed on 3-4 individual spots over the year, because of all 3D elements and the perceived notion that several animators would need to have a hand on it.
 Instead we delivered them a system where editors and producers could finish a complete spot without needing to use an animator at all.

 This “integrated editorial toolkit” was built using custom linkages between Cinema 4D, After Effects and Premiere Pro.
-I built a systematized toolkit with layouts that covered 95% of all the usecases they might need, from large hero shots, full screen clips, title cards, quote cards, text plus footage and a variety of messaging tags, all fully 3D.
+We built a systematized toolkit with layouts that covered 95% of all the use-cases they might need, from large hero shots, full screen clips, title cards, quote cards, text plus footage and a variety of messaging cards – all fully 3D.
 Each element in the toolkit could be customized right in Premiere Pro without having to return to graphics, this included customizing type, putting footage into the 3D world or changing out clips in individual monitors.
 In the end, this toolkit consisted of over 300 individual elements which the producers and editors could choose from, giving them a large amount of creative control over the tone and content of each spot.
 Additional requests for new layouts would be added to the toolkit on a rolling basis, instead of as one-offs, so these new layouts were always available as options for future spots.

 This allowed the department to create hundred of spots in multiple formats (landscape, portrait and square) effectively letting them produce 6-8x the content for the same yearly budget.